harsha-intelegencia/task-manager/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to [http://localhost:4200/](http://localhost:4200/) in browser.
 The application will automatically reload if you change any of the source files.

 ## Further help